ieee-p21451-1-5/demo-ncap/README.md

 By *basic*, we mean that the installed SNMP server can only provide traditional network management services.
 For example, you can ask the server for its ARP cache, or change the behavior of a certain NIC on it.

-In other words, as this moment, the server cannot provide IEEE P1451 services.
+In other words, at this moment, the server cannot provide IEEE P1451 services.

 #### Installation Process